Jwan622/udemy_data_vault/README.md

 #### Effectivity Satellite and Driving Key

 - so in this scenario, the link table may violate the business rules.
 Say there is a business rule that states that an employee cannot be part of more than 1 department... but if an employee moves he ends the relationship with the previous department.
-But the Link table does not have an end_date or convey this info.
-See diagram.
+But the Link table does not have an end_date or convey this info. so the link table will contain two relatinoships (say a student in 2 different majors or an employee in 2 different departments) which violates the businesss roles See diagram.

 ![effectivity_satellite](images/effectivity_satellite.png)

-so to solve this problem we create effectivity satellite which is connected to link tables to track that a previous relationship is ended. it records time period when relationship has starte and ended.
+so to solve this problem we create **effectivity satellites** which is connected to link tables to track that a previous relationship is ended.
+They track time period of the relationship.
+These effectivity satellites record the time period when relationship has started and ended.

-the primary key is the same hashkey from the link table. and then it contains effective_from and effective_to columns to track the relationship effectivity.  you can leave effective_to as empty when the data first loads to express that it's active.
+The primary key is the same hashkey from the link table. and then it contains effective_from and effective_to columns to track the relationship effectivity.  you can leave effective_to as empty or like at year 9999 when the data first loads to express that it's active.

 ![effectivity_table](images/effectivity_table.png)